brimdata/super/book/src/super-sql/types/null.md

 null value whose type is `int64`, the null type has no other values besides the null value.

-In traditional SQL, a null indicates the oxymoronish concept of the presence of an absent value.
+In relational SQL, a null indicates the oxymoronish concept of the presence of an absent value.
 Nulls arise because relational columns are fixed in structure and real-world data can be eclectic and not always fit into predetermined structure.
-Null values also arise when dynamic errors are generated and there is no way to represent the error in the fixed-type column.
+Null values also arise when dynamic errors are generated and there is no way to represent a rich error type in the fixed-type column.

 Because SuperSQL has [first-class errors](errors.md) (obviating the need to